F-Stack/f-stack/dpdk/doc/guides/nics/intel_vf.rst

 Software Defined Network (SDN) trends are demanding fast host-based packet handling.
-In a virtualization environment, the DPDK VF PMD driver performs the same throughput result as a non-VT native environment.
+In a virtualization environment, the DPDK VF PMD performs the same throughput result as a non-VT native environment.

 With such host instance fast packet processing, lots of services such as filtering, QoS, DPI can be offloaded on the host fast path.